sionide21/Go-xml-rpc/README.md

 Requirements
 ------------
-The Makefile provided expects you to have setup the environment vairables `$GOROOT` and `$GOARCH` as instructed in the [Go setup guide][].
+The Makefile provided expects you to have setup the environment vairables `$GOROOT` and `$GOARCH` as instructed in the [Go setup guide][1].
 If you do not have these, you can still compile the project manually.

-[Go setup guide]: <http://golang.org/doc/install.html#tmp_17> "Go setup - Environment Variables"
+[1]: <http://golang.org/doc/install.html#tmp_17> "Go setup - Environment Variables"

 Installation
 ------------